iam-xtreme/side-projects/insta-md-notes/readme.md

 The app will save notes to your **home directory by default**, unless a custom path is provided during install.

+Once installed:

+- The app starts in the background (system tray)
+- Access it via the tray icon or press `Ctrl+Alt+N` (or `Cmd+Alt+N` on macOS)
+- Notes are saved to your local system even if you forget to hit "Save"
 ---

 ## 🧭 Future Scope